The Banj Collective

 Project Location: Uttarakhand, India

-Methodology: Afforestation, Reforestation, Revegetation (ARR)
+Methodology: Afforestation, Reforestation, and Revegetation (ARR)

 Standard: Verified Carbon Standard